Cloud-CV/EvalAI-ngx/.github/CONTRIBUTING.md

 Then a screen will appear with all N commits having "pick" written in front of every commit.Change pick to s for the last N-1 commits and let it be pick for the first one.

-press esc button and type ":wq" to save the change and close the screen.
+Press esc button and type ":wq" to save the change and close the screen.
 Now a new screen will appear asking you to change commit message.
 Change it accordingly and save it.

 ```
 git push origin <branch_name> --force